MaCFP/matl-db/Wood/Calibration_Results/UCB/README.md

 ### Gasification

 For each of the estimated reaction schemes, we use the available 1D gasification data to fit the material properties of the wood samples.
 The material properties that we estimate in this work are the specific heat capacity, thermal conductivity, and emissivity.
-Assuming that there may be some variation in composition between the wood powder and sample blocks, we also fit for the initial component mass fractions, with the constraint $Y_C + Y_H + Y_L = 1$.
+While we did obtain an initial specie composition for the 0D samples above, we chose to refit them here for comparison, with the constraint $Y_C + Y_H + Y_L = 1$.

 Properties are either defined as constant or exponential in T: